top of page

 Skiing in midlife can feel different.
 Not because something has been lost, but because the systems your body uses on snow are operating in a changed hormonal context, interpreting internal signals with more sensitivity, monitoring the social environment with the same vigilance they apply to the physical terrain.

-That is not a confidence problem.
-It is a perception problem.
+That's not a confidence problem.
+It's a perception problem.
 And perception can be worked with directly.

 That is Whole Body Listening™.
 And when it works, the shift is not dramatic.
-You are halfway down the run before you realise you were not bracing.
+You're halfway down the run before you realise you weren't bracing and it feels amazing to ski like this again.

 Questions skiers ask

-Midlife hormonal changes affect the body systems that interpret balance, movement and spatial awareness: connective tissue, joint sensitivity, stress resilience, the neural pathways carrying proprioceptive signals.
-What shifts is not technique.
-It is the sensory infrastructure that supports technique.
-Understanding that distinction changes what you reach for.
+Midlife can affect the systems that support balance, movement and spatial awareness: connective tissue, joint sensitivity, stress resilience, the neural pathways carrying proprioceptive signals.
+What shifts is not always technique.
+Sometimes it's the sensory infrastructure that supports technique, and understanding that distinction changes what you reach for.

 Is it normal to feel anxious skiing in a group?

 Very.
 Your nervous system monitors social environments for safety and threat with the same vigilance it applies to physical terrain.
 Group dynamics, unspoken pace pressure, the fear of holding people back, the sense of being watched, can trigger a protective response that has nothing to do with your ability on snow.
-This is neuroception, and it is workable.
+This is neuroception in action when skiing.

 Why does my heart race on the ski lift even when I'm not scared?